MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-topic-details.md

 Description | Details
 ----------- | -------
-Total cases | *New cases created within the specified time period* + *Rollover cases (including all rollover cases that are active, resolved or cancelled within the specified time period)*
+Total cases | *New cases created within the specified time period plus rollover cases (including all rollover cases that are active, resolved or cancelled within the specified time period)*
-Resolutions | *All cases resolved within specified time period* Escalations | *All cases escalated within specified time period* SLA compliant | *Of the total cases, the cases that are SLA compliant* (including rollover cases and new cases that are SLA compliant)
+Resolutions | *All cases resolved within specified time period* Escalations | *All cases escalated within specified time period* SLA compliant | *Of the total cases, the cases that are SLA compliant (including rollover cases and new cases that are SLA compliant)*
-Average resolution time | *The average resolution time of all cases resolved within specified time period* Average CSAT | *The sum of CSAT scores* / *The count of resolved cases that have CSAT values*
+Average resolution time | *The average resolution time of all cases resolved within specified time period* Average CSAT | *The sum of CSAT scores divided by the count of resolved cases that have CSAT values*

 ## Overall impact charts